gregpalmr/airflow-dcos/README.md

 A. Combine the Airflow Scheduler task with the Airflow Websever task using DC/OS Pod support (mulitple containers sharing a mounted volume), so that they can "see" new airflow DAG scheduler requests created by end-users.

+B. Add instructions on how to launch Airflow in DC/OS Cluster STRICT mode.

-B. Deploy these Airflow tasks using Mesosphere's Service Development Kit or SDK (see https://mesosphere.github.io/dcos-commons).
+C. Deploy these Airflow tasks using Mesosphere's Service Development Kit or SDK (see https://mesosphere.github.io/dcos-commons).

-C. Upgrade the version of Airflow to 1.10.
+D. Upgrade the version of Airflow to 1.10.
 This will require modification of the Airflow Python source code for the Airflow Mesos executor (./airflow/contrib/executors/mesos_executor.py)